Department of Engineering Chairs:

 Program Educational Objectives

-- LeTourneau graduates will successfully enter the engineering profession or will pursue graduate education in engineering or related fields.
+- advance in the engineering profession or be pursuing graduate education in engineering or related fields;

-- LeTourneau graduates will continue professional development throughout their careers.
+- continue professional development throughout their career; and

 Academic Expectations and Requirements